Skip to content

 Please use the comment section on this page to share insights from today’s reading OR your own personal Bible reading.

-Reading along with us in Luke?
+Reading along with us in 1 Chronicles and Luke?
 Here’s today’s reading:

 Luke 14 (NIV)